-Are you looking to earn online and get rid of 9 to 5 job and be your own boss?
-If Yes, then this tutorial will tell you how to make money blogging with 34 proven ways to earn from blog.
+Are you looking to earn online and get rid of 9 to 5 jobs and be your own boss?
+If Yes, then this tutorial will tell you how to make money blogging with 34 proven ways to earn from a blog.

 Monetizing a blog is scary right?
 But I don’t think so!